AGrzes/confluence-client/README.md

 # Confluence Client
-A limited client lirary for confluence.
+A limited client library for confluence.

 ## Usage